 The right connection can mean the difference between struggling to grow your business for years and 10X’ing your income in 12 months.

 Go to live events.
 Join masterminds.
-Get plugged into online groups (like my free Perfect Business Formula group).

 Do whatever you need to do to surround yourself with the right people and you will scale 10X faster than you currently think is possible.

 To quickly scale your business, you must commit to ruthless and continuous reflection and course correction.